 Bottom Line: Does the Stock Market Affect Housing?

+So what do you think?
 Does the stock market affect housing?
-If you’ve been in the industry long enough to weather a couple of down markets, let us know what you’ve seen!
+If you’ve been in the industry long enough to weather a couple of down markets, let us know what you’ve seen in the comments below!